yhli123/Immiscible-Diffusion/KNN-stable_diffusion/README.md

 <div align="center">

-# Immiscible Diffusion: Stable Diffusion Version
+# Immiscible Diffusion: KNN Implementation on Stable Diffusion
-*Yiheng Li, Heyang Jiang, Akio Kodaira, Masayoshi Tomizuka, Kurt Keutzer, Chenfeng Xu*

-This folder contains the implementation of Immiscible Diffusion on Stable Diffusion [^1].
+This folder contains the KNN implementation of Immiscible Diffusion on Stable Diffusion [^1].
 For general information regarding the codebase, please refer to the original repo [^1] we built on.
 </div>

 ## Get Started